 • identify opportunities in the short and long term.

 • help shape how the future of the sector looks

-We’ll be looking at what support we can signpost both organisations and individuals in the sector to via this page, which will be updated as things evolve.
+We’re continually looking at what support we can signpost both organisations and individuals in the sector to via this page, which will be updated as things evolve.

 You can read their framework document here.

 Plus, register to download the campaign toolkit here.